AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/publishing/customize-exsisting-site-template-kb.md

 >[!NOTE]
 >
-> * Ensure that the templates are tested in a non-production environment before deploying to production.
-> * Refer to the official [AEM Guides](https://experienceleague.adobe.com/en/docs/experience-manager-guides/using/overview) and [AEM Sites](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/get-started/authoring) documentation for additional details.
+> Ensure that the templates are tested in a non-production environment before deploying to production.<br><br>Refer to the official [AEM Guides](https://experienceleague.adobe.com/en/docs/experience-manager-guides/using/overview) and [AEM Sites](https://experienceleague.adobe.com/en/docs/experience-manager-core-components/using/get-started/authoring) documentation for additional details.